philippines69/carlcastroarchives/skills-certificates.md

 Facts & biographies
 </h1></div>

-This is one of my first gigs as a channel writer, but this was also my longest-running one (so far).
+This was one of my first gigs as a channel writer, but this was also my longest-running one (so far).

 I learned a lot from this gig and I'm forever grateful to the person who accepted me for the opportunity.